November 10, 2024

 The shelter kept the rain out, but not the wind; it felt like sitting in an elevated fridge when I finished my snack.
 It hinted that it was time to return to the saddle for more enjoyment from soaked glades and atmospheric forests.

 I felt better after lunch, and after seeing the fantastic landscapes, some of the mental gloom made room for verses from Björk.
 I was happy with this exchange, and things continued to improve.
-The complete breakthrough happened when the forest road changed to a single track marked with an arrow "hill."
+The complete breakthrough happened when the forest road changed to a single track marked with an arrow reading "Hill."
 Oh, yes, please!

 First, the sign made me think about a legend from my childhood, Sam Hill, and second, a singletrack makes the world better, mainly when going down.
 That's a fact.
 And this went down.